versx/ChuckDeviceController/docs/plugin-system/api.md

 ##### Summary

-Gets or sets the controller action name to execute when the navbar header is selected.
+Gets or sets the controller action name to execute when the navbar header is clicked.

 <a name='P-ChuckDeviceController-Plugins-INavbarHeader-ControllerName'></a>
 ### ControllerName `property`